Blendify/blender-manual/blender_docs/manual/physics/soft_body/examples.rst

 .. figure:: /images/physics_soft-body_examples_scene-ready.png
    :width: 520px

-   The scene, ready for softbody physics.
+   The scene, ready for soft body physics.

-Everything is ready to add the softbody physics.
+Everything is ready to add the soft body physics.
-Go to :menuselection:`Properties --> Physics` and choose *Softbody*.
+Go to :menuselection:`Properties --> Physics` and choose *Soft Body*.
-Uncheck the soft body goal, and check softbody self-collision.
+Uncheck the *Soft Body Goal*, and check *Soft Body Self Collision*.
-Also, under soft body edges, increase the bending to 10.
+Also, under *Soft Body Edges*, increase the Bending to 10.

 Playing the animation with :kbd:`Alt-A` will now give a slow animation of a bouncing cube.
-To speed things up, we need to bake the softbody physics.
+To speed things up, we need to bake the soft body physics.

 Under *Soft Body Cache* change the values of your start and end frames.
 In this case 1 and 150.
 Now, to test if everything is working, you can take a cache step of 5 or 10,